bramizdev/bramizdev/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hi!
 My name is Brayan.</h1>

-###Frontend developer (In the making...)
+### Frontend developer (In the making...)

 I'm a self-taught Frontend student with a passion for building accessible and user-friendly web applications.
-I strive to develop scalable and maintainable frontend solutions using the latest technologies and frameworks.* 🌍  I'm based in Guatemala* ✉️  You can contact me at [bramizdev@gmail.com](mailto:bramizdev@gmail.com)* 🧠  I'm learning Javascript
+I strive to develop scalable and maintainable frontend solutions using the latest technologies and frameworks.*

+🌍  I'm based in Guatemala* <br>
+✉️  You can contact me at [bramizdev@gmail.com](mailto:bramizdev@gmail.com)* <br>
+🧠  I'm learning Javascript

 ### Skills